KyleAsaff/InstaScrape/README.md

 # InstaScrape
-An Instagram scraper that takes an array of Instagram usernames and matches their bios against one or more key phrases and stores the positive matches in a CSV file.
+An Instagram scraper that takes an array of Instagram usernames and matches their bios against one or more key phrases and stores the positive matches in a CSV file (output.csv).

 # Features
 - Reads bio information from an array of Instagram Accounts